Has a company called Account Control Technology started calling you? It’s probably because you have an unpaid debt that they are trying to collect.

-This means they will hire a company called Account Control Technology to harass you into making payments on your debt.
+This means they will hire a debt collector to harass you into making payments on your debt.

-In order to collect a debt from you, Account Control Technology will open a collection account on your credit report.
+In order to collect a debt from you, theywill open a collection account on your credit report.

 This entry will tell future lenders that you have a history of failing to pay your bills.